 Audience Identity and Needs

-Primary audience: (name, title) Secondary audience: Relationship: (client, employer, other) Purpose of the document: (instruct, persuade, other) Intended use of document: (perform a task, solve a problem, other)
+Primary audience: Developers new to version control systems (name, title) Secondary audience: Anyone who would like to learn the rudimentary functions of Gitlab Relationship: New employees or clients (client, employer, other) Purpose of the document: Instruct (instruct, persuade, other) Intended use of document: To learn to use Gitlab as a version control system

-Technical background: (layperson, expert, other)
+Technical background: A person who is comfortable using computers and has some familiarity with the command line

-Prior knowledge about this topic: (knows nothing, a few details, other) Additional information needed: (background, only bare facts, other) Probable questions: ?
+Prior knowledge about this topic: Little to none (knows nothing, a few details, other) Additional information needed: What version control is useful for and its importance.
+Will also need to teach some conventions of version control

-?

-?

-?
+Probable questions: How do I keep my code from being deleted ?

+What if I commit a change that I don’t want ?

+Why should I make a branch ?

+Can I edit code in Gitlab directly ?

 Audience’s Probable Attitude and Personality

-Attitude toward topic: (indifferent, skeptical, other) Probable objections: (cost, time, none, other) Probable attitude toward this writer: (intimidated, hostile, receptive, other) Organizational climate: Persons most affected by this document: Temperament: (cautious, impatient, other) Probable reaction to document: (resistance, approval, anger, guilt, other) Risk of alienating anyone:
+Attitude toward topic: Confused and/or Frustrated (indifferent, skeptical, other) Probable objections: I don’t like the command line (cost, time, none, other) Probable attitude toward this writer: Short tempered (intimidated, hostile, receptive, other) Organizational climate: Solo developers, clients, or new hires to a larger organization Persons most affected by this document: Users, and in the case of new hires all coworkers Temperament: Either impatient or confused (cautious, impatient, other) Probable reaction to document: approval with perhaps some resistance with command line work Risk of alienating anyone: Those who choose to use a windows terminal such as powershell or command prompt

 Audience Expectations about the Document

+Reason document originated: Concocted by developers to help new hires and clients in using Gitlab in a rudimentary way

-Reason document originated: (audience request, my idea, other) Acceptable length: (comprehensive, concise, other) Material important to this audience: (interpretations, costs, other) Most useful arrangement: (problem-causes-solutions, other) Tone: (businesslike, apologetic, enthusiastic, other) Cultural considerations: (level of detail or directness, other) Intended effect on this audience: (win support, change behavior, other) Due date:
+Acceptable length: Concise but complete explanations of fundamental components of Gitlab Material important to this audience: Importance of and correct usage (interpretations, costs, other) Most useful arrangement: Capability-purpose-use-guide (problem-causes-solutions, other) Tone: Verbose and beginner friendly (businesslike, apologetic, enthusiastic, other) Cultural considerations: (level of detail or directness, other) Intended effect on this audience: Teach the audience how to use Gitlab and teach the importance of version control and its functions

+Due date: November 3

 FIGURE 3.7 Audience and Use Profile Sheet For a completed profile in an actual writing situation, see Figure 4.5.